Dr. John Kramer: Translational Research in Acute Spinal Cord Injury

 This event will be held virtually: Zoom link

 Diseases of the brain are among the most challenging disorders to diagnose and treat.
-Unlike cancer, where human tissue biopsy specimens are routinely collected, brain disorders lack routine access to […]
+Unlike cancer, where human tissue biopsy specimens are routinely collected, brain disorders lack routine access to specimens that are essential to make progress in understanding pathophysiology and developing effective treatments.
+Currently, most brain diseases are studied in living patients using neuroimaging […]

 Dr. Edwards has offered to meet with researchers throughout the day on Feb 17 to discuss open science.
 If you are interested, please reach out to Paul Pavlidis (paul@msl.ubc.cs).
-Trainees […]
+Trainees are welcome to meet with Dr. Edwards after his talk from 2:30-3:30pm.
+Please note this event is scheduled to be in person.
+If you cannot […]

 The cerebellum has evolved to support basic sensory-motor functions.
-In the human brain, the cerebellar circuitry has dramatically expanded and contributes to virtually every cognitive function, including working memory, language, […]
+In the human brain, the cerebellar circuitry has dramatically expanded and contributes to virtually every cognitive function, including working memory, language, and social cognition.
+Given its uniform cytoarchitecture, it has long been hypothesized that the cerebellar circuit performs a common computation across all these functional domains. […]

 Please note this event is postponed until 12:00pm due to flight delays.
 The brain encodes and processes information through the dynamic membrane voltage of neurons.
 However, in vivo electrophysiology, i.e., […]